emmanuel-adu/emmanuel-adu/README.md

 # Emmanuel Adu

-**Senior Software Engineer** at Capital One — distributed systems and platform infrastructure on AWS.
+**=Software Engineer** at Capital One — distributed systems and platform infrastructure on AWS.
 M.S.
 Computer Science (AI), Georgia Tech.

 I work on the infrastructure that keeps large platforms observable, cheap to run, and fast to recover: OpenTelemetry rollouts across dozens of services, serverless migrations, and real-time data pipelines.
 Recent impact: **$2.4M+ in delivered savings**, MTTR cut from hours to minutes, and observability standardized across 10 teams and 40+ product domains.